 14. Do you have a place for this item?

 Every item you decide to keep should have a home or a specific place to keep it.
 Its home should be easily accessible and logical.
 Making it easy to find the item when you need it and easy to put it away when you’re done.

 Items without a home often end up as clutter floating around the floors and surfaces in your home, making your home feel messy.
 If you don’t have a place for an item, find a spot, make a spot or get rid of it!

 The good news is, the more you declutter, the less you’ll have to find homes for.
 And you’ll have more space with less stuff, making it easier to find homes for what you’re keeping!

 15. How will you use this item and when?

 Sometimes realistically defining for yourself how and when you’ll use an item makes it easier to determine how likely you are to actually use it.

 If you cannot think of a specific and realistic time or way you will use the item in the near future, you probably don’t need to keep it.

 16. Do you feel obligated or expected to keep this item?

-Your home should be your haven, filled with only things that serve you and add value to your life.
-If you feel obligated or expected to keep an item you don’t use or love it is not fair to you or your mission to declutter your home.
+Your home should be your haven, filled only with things that serve you and add value to your life.
+If you feel obligated or expected to keep an item you don’t use or love it is not fair to you or the vision you have for your home and life.